bdastur/notes/aws/readme.md

   ASG.
 * It takes time to configure each EC2 instance before the instance is healthy and capable of accepting traffic.
-* Instances that are more stateless instead of statefull will more gracefully enter and exit an ASG group.
+* Instances that are more stateless instead of stateful will more gracefully enter and exit an ASG group.